tsutterley/yapc/doc/source/getting_started/Citations.rst

 References
 ##########

-This software is developed with the goal of supporting science applications for the NASA ICESat-2 mission.
-This work was initially supported by an appointment to the NASA Postdoctoral Program at NASA Goddard Space Flight Center, administered by Universities Space Research Association under contract with NASA.
+``YAPC`` is developed with the goal of supporting and simplifying science applications for the NASA ICESat-2 mission.
 This work is developed in conjunction with other ICESat-2 projects.

 Contributors
 ############